xiangcatherine/ruby-object/README.md

 ## Introduction

-Yesterday, you learned about hashes in Ruby.
-In JavaScript, there's no distinction between Objects and key-value pairs (a.k.a. hashes, a.k.a. associative arrays), and in fact, JavaScript objects look and behave similarly to Ruby hashes.
+In JavaScript (JS), there's no distinction between Objects and key-value pairs (a.k.a. hashes, a.k.a. associative arrays), and in fact, JS objects look and behave similarly to Ruby hashes.
 However, objects in Ruby behave differently from objects in JS.

 ## Objectives

 By the end of this lesson, students should be able to:

-- Explain some of the differences between hashes and objects within Ruby:
+- Give one example of each of the following differences between JS hashes and objects within Ruby:
     - Instantiating new objects.
     - Creating new properties.
     - Accessing properties.
 - Define a class for an arbitrary object and instantiate it.

-## What is an Object?
+## Introduction

 Why does the word 'object' refer to two kinds of different things, depending on whether we're talking about Ruby or JavaScript?
 The answer is that 'object' is actually a much more generic term.
 In pure computer science, an object is simply a location in memory that holds a particular value.
 In the case of object-oriented programming languages, like JavaScript and Ruby, 'object' means a self-contained collection of properties and methods.

 At the end of the day, the idea of an object is just a conceit.
 The physical world is composed of objects (e.g. cars, buildings, people) which each have their own attributes and behaviors, so having the ability to model things in this way is very useful for solving problems.

-## JS Objects vs Ruby Object
 As far as objects go, probably the biggest difference between Ruby and JavaScript is that Ruby is a 'classical' language; this means that Ruby uses things called Classes to define and instantiate objects (as compared to JavaScript,)

-### Definition and Instantiation
+## Definition and Instantiation

 In JavaScript, a totally vanilla object can be created by simply typing `{}`, also known as an object literal, or by using `new` plus a constructor function, as follows: